ihamdi/Covid-xRay-Classification/README.md

 ![media_images_confusion_matrix_winter-totem-6_423_3c808d26766df4b83257](https://user-images.githubusercontent.com/93069949/145939273-8b8bead8-e501-4061-b9c6-9347d0895efb.png)
 ![media_images_f1_p_r_heatmap_winter-totem-6_423_c6e8de7712ab2e94fcac](https://user-images.githubusercontent.com/93069949/145939274-8b1370d0-bded-4d09-b9d8-db7bdd458954.png)

-I am currently investigating whether it is possible to significantly improve the performance of the model.
-Dropout and Augmentations seem to have an adverse effect on the accuracy so I might need to proceed with a different architecture altogether.
+I am currently investigating whether it is possible to achieve significantly improvement in the performance of the model.
+Dropout and Augmentations seem to have an adverse effect on the accuracy so I might need to switch to a different architecture altogether.

 ---

 ### Background:

 Initially, this code was based on my [Dogs vs Cats](https://github.com/ihamdi/Dogs-vs-Cats-Classification) code.
-I eventually adapted the [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template) to make it easier to use and log.
-No submission was made to the Kaggle competition and only the training data is used.
+I eventually adopted the [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template) to make it easier to use and log.
+No submission is made to the Kaggle competition and only the training data is used.

 ---